Mohannadcse/mohannad-personal-profile/_pages/misc.md

 ---

 Welcome to the Miscellaneous section!
-Here you'll find extra resources or references related to my work or presentations.
+Here you'll find extra resources, references, and security news related to my work.

 ---